 Compensation of persons who are "covered employees" of the Company is subject to the tax deduction limits of Section 162(m) of the Code.
 Awards that qualify as "performance-based compensation" are exempt from Section 162(m), thereby permitting us to claim the full federal tax deduction otherwise allowed for such compensation.
 The 2011 Plan is intended to enable the Compensation Committee to make awards, including cash performance awards, that will be exempt from the deduction limits of Section 162(m).
 Under Section 162(m), compensation attributable to stock options and SARs will qualify as performance-based compensation if (i) such awards are approved by a compensation committee composed solely of "outside directors," (ii) the plan contains a per-employee limitation on the number of shares for which such awards may be granted during a specified period, (iii) the per-employee limitation is approved by the stockholders, and (iv) the exercise or strike price of the award is no less than the fair market value of the stock on the date of grant.
-Compensation attributable to restricted stock awards, RSUs and performance awards and other stock-based awards will qualify as performance-based compensation, provided that (a) the award is approved by a compensation committee composed solely of "outside directors," (b) the award is granted, becomes vested or is settled, as applicable, only upon the achievement of an objective performance goal established in writing by the compensation committee while the outcome is substantially uncertain and before the earlier of the 90th day of the performance period and the date on which the performance goal has been satisfied, and (d) prior to the granting (or vesting or settlement) of the award, the stockholders have approved the material terms of the award (including the class of employees eligible for such award, the business criteria on which the performance goal is based, and the maximum amount, prayable upon attainment of the performance goal).
+Compensation attributable to restricted stock awards, RSUs and performance awards and other stock-based awards will qualify as performance-based compensation, provided that (a) the award is approved by a compensation committee composed solely of "outside directors," (b) the award is granted, becomes vested or is settled, as applicable, only upon the achievement of an objective performance goal established in writing by the compensation committee while the outcome is substantially uncertain and before the earlier of the 90th day of the performance period and the date on which twenty-five percent of the performance period has lapsed, (c) a committee of outside directors certifies in writing prior to the granting (or vesting or settlement) of the award that the performance goal has been satisfied, and (d) prior to the granting (or vesting or settlement) of the award, the business criteria on which the performance goal is based, and the maximum amount, or formula used to calcul